Juphal to Jomson Trek Upper Dolpo Traverse

 It was an easy hike down to Shey Gompa from our campsite.
-The area around the gompa had some herders’ tents on their way down from the high summer pastures and their yaks.
+The gompa area had some herders’ tents on their way down from the high summer pastures and their yaks.
 A short hike from the river brought us to a beautifully maintained campsite.
-An elderly couple that was the caretakers of the monastery and campsite did a superb job of managing it.
+An elderly couple who was the monastery and campsite caretakers did a superb job of managing it.
 They were regularly cleaning the campsite.
 On the opposite side of Shey Monastery is Crystal Mountain, which broods above everything else.
 It is the holiest mountain in Dolpo and is considered the next holy mountain after Mount Kailash in Tibet.

-The morning started with a short climb until we reached the plateau, and the trail was undulating, and we contoured the hills until the descend to Saldang, the most significant village on our trek.
-We could see several neighboring villages and many paths in the distance.
+The morning started with a short climb until we reached the plateau; the trail was undulating, and we contoured the hills until we descend to Saldang, the most significant village on our trek.
+We could see several neighbouring villages and many paths in the distance.
 We stopped high above the village.
 This was the best campsite to date with stunning views all around.
-We went for a walk in the village, that was busy harvesting their barley, de-husking and packing them away.
+We went for a walk in the village that was busy harvesting their barley, de-husking and packing them away.
 Gosha, the only lady trekker, had brought some balloons from Poland to give to the children.
 She instantly became “pied the piper of Dolpo” with children following her.
 They followed back to our campsite, which was above the village.
-We asked to buy “Chyangra,” a mountain goat reared by the Highlanders of the Himalaya, but were informed that the flocks were still in the transit camps on their way back from the high pastures.
+We asked to buy “Chyangra,” a mountain goat reared by the Highlanders of the Himalayas but were informed that the flocks were still in the transit camps on their way back from the high pastures.

 Interestingly, throughout the Himalayan villages, they keep the animals off the village until harvest.
 Should anyone’s animal enter a field and eat the crops, the owner is fined before the animal is released.
 This applies to both residents and visitors alike.